FunkinCrew/Funkin/README.md

 * PolybiusProxy - .mp4 Video Loader Extension (I got this from [Psych-Engine](https://github.com/ShadowMario/FNF-PsychEngine))

+* datee - Developing HaxeVLC (all the contents in the 'vlc' folder belongs to datee).

 * Video LAN Team - People who made VLC Media Player (the thing the game uses to play videos)

 * Ronezkj15 - Some Ideas + New Leather Engine Logo